Minnesota

 Minnesota law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.

 The Minnesota Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom: